 My first serious book, which still sits on my computer hard drive, received much effort on my part to make it a truly great book.
-Multiple critique groups had given me feedback, mostly encouraging.
-Beta readers had read it and offered few suggestions for improvement.
+Multiple critique groups had given me feedback, most encouraging.
+Beta readers had read it and offered a few suggestions for improvement.
 I shopped it to agents, who all declined to represent me.
-I even sent it directly to a couple publishers.
+I even sent it directly to a couple of publishers.
 There was no interest.
 Sometimes I received no response and other times a polite “no thank you.”
 A couple even gave me a little bit of feedback, but it wasn’t too helpful.

 But no one said, your book isn’t ready for publishing.
-That’s what they should’ve told me, because it wasn’t.
+That’s what they should’ve told me because it wasn’t.
 Only now do I realize that.
 Had I self-published this book, a memoir, I would have embarrassed myself and hurt others.
 I also would have damaged my book writing career before it began.

 I recently identified a half-dozen things I needed to do to fix the book’s problems.
 It would require major editing and a lot of time.
 I hired a developmental editor to give me feedback before I went to work.

 She agreed with all the corrections I knew the book needed.
 Then she confirmed that even with these changes, the book would still fall short of what publishers look for and what readers expect.
 I’m glad she told me the truth before I spent too much time trying to make a book work that never would work, short of a total rewrite.
-I’m so glad I didn’t self-publish that book, because I would have been publishing too soon.
+I’m so glad I didn’t self-publish that book because I would have been publishing too soon.
 Click To Tweet

-I’m so glad I didn’t self-publish that book, because I would have been publishing too soon.
+I’m so glad I didn’t self-publish that book because I would have been publishing too soon.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!